5 Signs Your Relationship Has Money Troubles

 If you constantly find yourself justifying purchases to each other, or arguing over whether a certain purchase is worth it or not, it could be a sign you're not on the same page in terms of spending priorities.

-While it is possible for opposites to attract — and eventually reach some sort of compromise that works for them — just know that you've got some work to do if your money mindsets are total opposites.
-That starts with being open to understanding where the other person is coming from, without any judgment.
+While it is possible for opposites to attract—and eventually reach some sort of compromise that works for them—just know that you've got some work to do if your money mindsets are total opposites.
+To achieve peace, start by being open to understanding where the other person is coming from, without any judgment.

 3. You're Keeping Secrets From Each Other